-When disclosing which investments in equity instruments have been designated as at FVOCI, it appears that an public information is available, then disclosure about the nature and purpose of those investments may be relevant.

-entity should apply judgement in determining what disclosures would provide the most useful information for financial statement users.
+When disclosing which investments in equity instruments have been designated as at FVOCI, it appears that an entity should apply judgement in determining what disclosures would provide the most useful information for financial statement users.
 We believe that in most cases, disclosing the names of individual investees would be appropriate - e.g. if an entity has a small number of individually significant investments, particularly if this disclosure enables users to access additional information about those investees from other sources.
 However, in some cases disclosure at a higher level of aggregation and disclosures other than the names of investees may provide more useful information.
-For example, if an entity has a large number of individually insignificant investments in a few
+For example, if an entity has a large number of individually insignificant investments in a few industries, then disclosure by industry may be appropriate.
+Similarly, if an entity holds investments for which no public information is available, then disclosure about the nature and purpose of those investments may be relevant.